benidama/toggle-learning/style-guide.md

 - Weight: 700

 > 💎 [Upgrade to Pro](https://www.frontendmentor.io/pro?ref=style-guide) for design file access to see all design details and get hands-on experience using a professional workflow with tools like Figma.

+## Helpful resources

+How to create a toggle switch input in css https://youtu.be/0QJP5-Hyndw